jessesimpson36/PenguinsVSCakes/readme.txt

     * Right Arrow and Left Arrow for movement
     * Up Arrow to jump

-    Objective
+    Instructions/ Objective
     ---------
+    Level 1 displays the core mechanics that will be basis of all levels of the game.
+It is set on a desserted beach themed planet, Wachovia.

-    The objective is to navigate to the space ship which is on the right-most side of the screen.
+    The objective is to navigate your penguin player to the space ship which is on the right-most side of the screen.
     Along the way, there will be several obstacles.

-    Skeleton Fish will decrease the player's health by 1/4.
+    Collecting (i.e walking into) Skeleton Fish will decrease the player's health by 1/4 health points.
     Cakes will shoot donuts that will damage the player.

-    Alternatively,
+Avoid both of these by jumping onto a platform or running away.
+Additionally, the player can run at the cake and destroy him.

-    Green Fish will increase the player's health by 1/4
+    Alternatively, collecting the Green Fish will increase the player's health by 1/4 health points.

-	Level 1 displays the basic mechanics of the game and is set on a deserted beach theme planet
+    The win situation occurs when the penguin reaches the ship and is taken to the 'End' screen for the level.

 Cheat Codes